bfxdev/Arduino/VSCode/README.md

 It seems to be a good idea after changing the configuration, but according to the logs, this is no complete reset (at least the compiler will not be searched/queried again).

-Under Windows, depending on the version of the C/C++ extension, the IntelliSense database may be located at:

-- New folder created in `C:\Users\[UserName]\AppData\Roaming\Code\User\workspaceStorage` for any open project folder or sketch, containing a sub-folder `ms-vscode.cpptools` where the IntelliSense database is stored as `.BROWSE.VC.DB`.
+The IntelliSense database is stored in two parts.
+The user-related part of the database is located in a folder named as a random alphanumeric string, containing a sub-folder `ms-vscode.cpptools` where the IntelliSense database is stored as `.BROWSE.VC.DB` or `.browse.VC.db`.
+This folder is located at:

+- `C:\Users\[UserName]\AppData\Roaming\Code\User\workspaceStorage` on Windows
+- `/Users/[UserName]/Library/Application Support/Code/User/workspaceStorage` on macOS
+- `/home/[UserName]/.config/Code/User/workspaceStorage` on Linux

-- `.vscode/ipch` folder of the current sketch
+The sketch-related part of the database is located in the `.vscode/ipch` folder of the current sketch.

-It is possible to close the related VSCode project, identify the related folder (not so easy, e.g. by looking at the file modification dates), remove the database file and restart VSCode.
+It is possible to close the related VSCode project, identify the related folders (not so easy, e.g. by looking at the file modification dates), remove the database files and restart VSCode.
 After such an action, logs show the complete procedure including compiler detection and so on.

 It should be possible to perform the same kind of action under MacOS and Linux (please let me know where the files are stored, such that I can add it in the tutorial).